 Friends or family can stand as sureties for the applicant, which means that they undertake to ensure that the person reports again when they are required to, and they forfeit a sum of money if this does not happen.
 Sureties are not essential, but there is a tendency to require them.
 There is no concept of continuing surety, meaning sureties who wish to continue to stand are required to travel to each hearing, even if bail is refused many times, and even if bail is granted and then applied for again after a further detention without any breach of conditions by the asylum seeker.
 Repeat detentions can occur for asylum seekers when further submissions are refused, and they are detained with a view to removal, but without giving time for them to challenge the refusal of further submissions, or else when they are detained while further submissions are being prepared but have not yet been made.
 Removal cannot take place while a challenge or consideration of submissions are pending, and good legal representation can mean that they are released while the challenge or consideration of new submissions takes place, only to be re-detained in the same circumstances if there is a further refusal.

 Automatic bail referrals were introduced in 2018.
 Officials make referrals four months after initial detention started and every four months thereafter.
 This does not appear to have resulted in many more individuals being released from immigration detention.
 In February 2018 a pilot began to refer people for automatic bail hearings after two months which aims to run for a limited period (one calendar month).
-There has been no further announcement relating to the outcome or extension of this pilot and guidance issued in February 2020 only refers to the four month timescale for automatic bail referrals.
+There has been no further announcement relating to the outcome or extension of this pilot and guidance issued in February 2020 only refers to the four-month timescale for automatic bail referrals.
 As of 1 March 2021, the relevant department was evaluating the findings but there is no information available about this evaluation.

 The lawfulness of detention may be subject to judicial review in the High Court, with the permission of that court.
 The criteria for lawfulness are, as mentioned above, that it is for a statutory purpose, and for approved policy reasons, and the length of detention must not be unreasonable (see section on Grounds for Detention).
 The lack of a statutory limit on the length of detention has consequences for the potential for effective challenge.
 Case law states that the length of detention must be reasonable to achieve the purpose for which the person is detained.
 The usual legal issue which affects the length of detention for refused asylum seekers is whether the Home Office can arrange the detainee’s removal within a reasonable period.
 No clear and coherent case law on reasonable periods has emerged.
 However, the Home Office’s own guidance on whether removal is ‘imminent’ is that ‘removal could be said to be imminent where a travel document exists, removal directions are set, there are no outstanding legal barriers and removal is likely to take place in the next four weeks’.
 Revised guidance that was issued to Immigration Judges in January 2018 advises that it is generally accepted that detention for three months would be considered a substantial period and six months a long period.